gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.IO/README.md

 The problem is gone.
 Until we ask for `IsContosoReportsFolder("Contoso\Reports")` value.
-It is `false` now despite the fact that `Contoso\Reports` is literally a Contoso reports folder we are so eagerly looking for.
+It is `false` now despite the fact that `Contoso\Reports` is literally the folder we are so eagerly looking for.

 The correct solution is to use `FileSystem.PathStartsWith` method provided by `Gapotchenko.FX.IO` module: